 |

-Bedfordshire Brickmakers
+Bedfordshire Brickmakers (2007) Centuries

-closure of Hanson Brick’s Stewartby plant.
-This song
+Brick’s Stewartby plant.
+This song celebrates that

-celebrates that with a naming of several of the county’s brickmakers
+with a naming of several of the county’s brickmakers

 over the years and the types of clay that they used.
 Stewartby